Build a Line Follower with a Rover and a Webcam

 }

-If you save the config and go to the Control tab, you should now be able to view the camera feed with color detector overlays superimposed on the image.
+Navigate to your machine’s CONTROL tab to test the transform camera.
+Click on the transform camera panel and toggle the camera on.
+You should now be able to view the camera feed with color detector overlays superimposed on the image.

 Make sure you have Python installed.
 You can double-check this by running: